Ishaqyad/augur-trader/README.md

 # Augur Trader

-## Educational Trading App

-Users learn stock market behavior using historical data, technical indicators, and simulated trading.
+Trading with stock market behavior using historical data, technical indicators, and simulated trading.
 Users can analyze price charts, place paper trades, track positions, and review trade history in a risk free environment.

 ---